James Garfield Gardiner: Political career

 Gardiner was first elected to the Legislative Assembly of Saskatchewan in 1914, served as Minister of Highways (1922–1926) in the government of Premier Charles A. Dunning from 1922, and succeeded Dunning as premier in 1926.
 A highly-partisan Liberal, his government lost its majority in the legislature in the 1929 election both from patronage scandals and partly through an anti-French, anti-Catholic and anti-immigrant campaign waged by the Ku Klux Klan.
 Although the Conservative Party had won fewer seats, it was able to defeat the Gardiner government through a motion of no confidence and then formed a "co-operative government" with the support of some Progressive Party and independent Members of the Legislative Assembly.

 As Leader of the Opposition, Gardiner accused James Anderson's Conservative government of bigotry and alleged that it was linked with the Klan.
 Gardiner defeated Anderson in the 1934 election and became premier a second time.
 In 1935, he was involved in negotiations to end the On-to-Ottawa Trek in Regina.

 Gardiner left provincial politics later in 1935 to join the federal cabinet of Liberal Prime Minister William Lyon Mackenzie King as Minister of Agriculture.
 He was elected to the House of Commons a few months later.
 Gardiner held the agriculture portfolio for 22 years until the 1957 federal election resulted the Liberal government bring defeated.
 Gardiner also served as the first Minister of National War Services, during July 12, 1940 – June 10, 1941.
 Gardiner was a powerful figure in both the King and St. Laurent governments.
+As a member of King's Cabinet, Gardiner was instrumental in advocating for the appointment of James Wilfred Estey to the Supreme Court of Canada.
+Estey previously served in Gardiner's cabinet.

 In 1947, he was sworn of the Imperial Privy Council, which allowed him use of the prenominal honorific The Right Honourable.

 Gardiner ran for the leadership of the Liberal Party of Canada at the 1948 Liberal leadership convention but lost to Louis St. Laurent.
 He remained in the House of Commons of Canada until he lost his seat in the 1958 Diefenbaker sweep.